TKESuperDave/PayaServices/Merchant Application Gateway/Process.md

 ## **Response**
 Each web method in the Application Gateway will return an XML string and detail the success or failure of the submission.
-If the application is accepted the following XML response will be returned.
+If the application is accepted the following is a sample of an XML response that will be returned.

 ### **Response Message – Example Success Response**